epicmet/.dotfiles/README.md

 ## Actions

 - After installing tpm, inside tmux use `prefix + I` to install tmux packages.
-- After installing neovim and vim plug, use :PlugInstall to install neovim packages.
+- After installing neovim and packer, use :PackerInstall to install neovim packages.

 ### neovim

 On macOS, installing from brew should be fine.
 But on ubuntu if apt did not have version 0.6 or above by the time, you can use snippet below.
-[Source](https://www.codegrepper.com/code-examples/shell/ubuntu+install+neovim+0.6)
+[Source](https://www.codegrepper.com/code-examples/shell/ubuntu+install+neovim+0.6).
+OR maybe build it from the source ?

 ```bash
 sudo add-apt-repository ppa:neovim-ppa/unstable